kennethjiang/pg-mongo-benchmark/REPORT.md

 # Optimization
 ### PostgreSQL inserts

-1. Scale-up: Upgrade to VM/hardward that supports higher IOPS
+1. Scale-up: Upgrade to VM/hardware that supports higher IOPS.
 2. Scale-out: When upgrading IOPS is not feasible or not economical, consider sharding the database.

 ### PostgreSQL selects